 - rsvp card (Includes a space for guests to write in their name and check if they are attending.
 You may also include a space for meal choice or song requests.)

 - rsvp envelope addressed to you (Don’t forget to place a stamp on this so your guests can easily drop them back in the mail to you.)

 Other items you might include are a custom map, ribbon or a belly band to tie all of the pieces together and an envelope liner.
 Let an expert stationer guide you in which of these items will make the most sense for your wedding invitation!
-Does it make sense why it’s called a ‘suite’ now?
+Now it should make sense why it’s called a ‘suite’!
 All of the pieces together should work in harmony and become a ‘suite’ of items that make up your wedding invitation.